Bijou Hills, South Dakota

 Bijou Hills (Wíyukeze Pahá) is an unincorporated community and census-designated place in Brule County, South Dakota, United States.
-The population was 2 according to the 2020 census.
+As of 2020 census, The population was 2, down from 6 in 2010.

 The CDP is located in southern Brule County, at the south base of a small ridge known as the Bijou Hills.
 The community is 1.2 mi northeast of South Dakota Highway 50 and 18 mi south of Interstate 90.